newrelic/infra-integrations-sdk/docs/tutorial.md

 The `redis-cli info` command returns a list of redis performance and health metrics.

-If you run
+If you run:
 ```bash
 redis-cli info | grep instantaneous_ops_per_sec:
 ```
-you will receive
+you will receive:
 ```bash
 instantaneous_ops_per_sec:4
 ```